Rise-Software/Rise-Media-Player/Terms/terms_en-UK.md

 ## Local Media Handling

-By using this software and adding your folders, you give **Rise** Media Player full access to edit the media's metadata, view the files, delete etc. You also give access to your default library locations for media (Music & Videos) by default.
+By using this software and adding your folders and devices, you give **Rise** Media Player full access to edit the media's metadata, view the files, delete etc. You also give access to your default library locations for media (Music & Videos) by default.

 By default, you give the software access to track your listening history and habits to serve you personalised recommendations.
 This can be turned off.

 ## Streaming & Online Services

+**NOTE: STREAMING SERVICES WON'T BE AVAILABLE UNTIL AT LEAST 2022 - THESE TERMS ARE NOT APPLICABLE CURRENTLY**

 Logging in and using your online accounts allows this software to manage your online library, view purchases and listening history from your chosen service/s.